confluentinc/cp-helm-charts/README.md

 ### Install cp-helm-chart

-Install a 3 node cp-zookeeper ensemble, a 3 node cp-kafka cluster, 1 Confluent Schema Registry instance, 1 REST Proxy instance, and 1 Kafka Connect worker in your k8s environment.
-Naming the chart `--name my-confluent-oss` is optional.
+Install a 3 node ZooKeeper ensemble, a Kafka cluster of 3 brokers, 1 Confluent Schema Registry instance, 1 REST Proxy instance, and 1 Kafka Connect worker in your Kubernetes environment.
+Naming the chart `--name my-confluent-oss` is optional, but we assume this is the name in the remainder of the documentation.

 ```sh
 $ helm install --name my-confluent-oss cp-helm-charts